hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 ## Learning Objectives

-* Understand what a profile plot is and how to generate one
+* Describe a profile plot and how it is generated
-* Learn how to interpret a profile plot
+* Create a profile plot using `deepTools`
-* Introduce different use cases for a profile plot to answer questions about your ChIP data
+* Recognize different use cases for a profile plot to answer questions about your ChIP data

 ## Qualitative assessment of peak enrichment